odoo/documentation/inventory/management/incoming/three_steps.rst

 Now that *Multi-Step Routes* is activated, go to :menuselection:`Configuration --> Warehouse` and open the one you will use to deliver in 3 steps.
-Then, you can select the option *Pack good, send goods in output and then deliver (3 steps)* as *Outgoing Shipments*.
+Then, you can select the option *Receive goods in input, then quality and then stock (3 steps)* as *Incoming Shipments*.

+[UPDATE IMAGE]
 .. image:: media/three_steps_02.png
    :align: center

-Activating this option will lead to the creation of two new locations, *Output* and *Packing Zone*.
+Activating this option will lead to the creation of two new locations, *Input* and *Quality Control*.

 Of course, you can rename them if you want.
 To do so, go to :menuselection:`Configuration --> Locations` and select the one you want to rename.
 Change its name and hit save.

-Create a Sales Order
+Create a Purchase Order
 ====================

-In the *Sales* app, create a quotation with storable products to deliver.
-Then, confirm it and three pickings will be created and linked to your sale order.
+In the *Purchase* app, create a Requests for Quotation for storable products.
+Then, confirm it and one Receipt and two Internal Transfers will be created and linked to your purchase order.

+[UPDATE IMAGE]
 .. image:: media/three_steps_03.png
    :align: center

-Now, click on the button.
-You should see three different pickings:

--  The first one, with a reference PICK, designates the picking process;

--  The second one, with a reference PACK, is for the packing process;

--  The third one, with a reference OUT, designates the shipping process.
+Now, click on the smart button Receipt.
+You will be redirected to the receipt order.
+The receipt order will be used to receive the goods in your input area.

+The two Internal Transfers are accessible throught the inventory overview or, still in the inventory app, inside the Operations > Transfers menu.

+-  The first one is to transfer your goods into a quality area for quality control.

+-  The second one will move the goods from quality control to stock after the quality check has been processed.

+[UPDATE IMAGE]
 .. image:: media/three_steps_04.png
    :align: center

-Process the picking, packing, and delivery
+Process the reception, the transfer to quality area and the final move to stock
 ==========================================

-The first operation to be processed is the picking and has a *Ready* status, while the others are *Waiting Another Operation*.
-The packing will become *Ready* as soon as the picking is marked as *Done*.
+The first operation to be processed is the reception.
+The Internal Transfers are *Waiting Another Operation*.
+The Internal Tranfers to quality area will become *Ready* as soon as the reception is marked as *Done*.

-You can enter the picking operation from here, or access it through the inventory app.
+You can enter the reception operation from here, or access it through the inventory app.

+[UPDATE IMAGE]
 .. image:: media/three_steps_05.png
    :align: center

-Note that, if you have the product in stock, it will be automatically reserved and you can validate the picking document.
+[UPDATE IMAGE]
 .. image:: media/three_steps_06.png
    :align: center

-Now that the picking has been validated, the packing order is ready to be processed.
-Since the documents are chained, the products that have been picked are automatically reserved on the packing order so you can directly validate it.
+Now that the reception has been validated, the first internal transfer is ready to be processed.
+Since the documents are chained, the products that have been received are automatically reserved on the internal transfer so you can directly validate it.

+[UPDATE IMAGE]
 .. image:: media/three_steps_07.png
    :align: center

+[UPDATE IMAGE]
 .. image:: media/three_steps_08.png
    :align: center

-Then, you can validate your packing.
-In doing so, the delivery order can be processed.
-Once again, it will be ready to be validated so you can transfer the products to the customer location.
+Then, you can validate your internal transfert after you move your goods to the quality area.
+In doing so, the second internal transfert can now be processed.
+Once again, it will be ready to be validated after you've your quality check so you can finaly transfer the products into your stock.

+[UPDATE IMAGE]
 .. image:: media/three_steps_09.png
    :align: center

+[UPDATE IMAGE]
 .. image:: media/three_steps_10.png
    :align: center